chaitanya-basava/system_design/lld/src/main/java/com/basava/structural/decorator_pattern/README.md

 # Decorator pattern

 It is a Structural design pattern.
+That allows us to dynamically add new behavior without modifying their underlying code.

 We have a base object which has some features say F1 and F2.
 To add additional features say F3 to this class on top of the